DesaiShlok/CompArch_HW1/README.md

 # CompArch_HW1

+The codes for part 1 and 3 are in their respective folders with the filename MemTest.c

 To Compile: make

 (Use with utmost care this function might fix your CPU freq at a particular level and even stop boost functionality)